Establishing accountability between the COCPA and its members

 (b) Associate Members.

 This class shall consist of persons, other than holders of Certified Public Accountant Certificates, who are (1) members of the professional or administrative staff of a Certified Public Accountant, or firm thereof, or (2) pursuing further requirements to become a CPA, having completed the academic requirements to become a CPA, or (3) accounting professionals employed in industry, government, or not-for-profit organizations, or (4) faculty members in accounting at accredited colleges or universities, or (5) non-CPA owners of CPA firms.
 Associate members are entitled to all privileges of membership except to vote and hold elective office as an officer.
-Associate members who are pursuing further requirements to become a CPA or administrative staff of a CPA or CPA firm are exempted from the membership CPE requirements.
+Associate members are exempted from the membership CPE requirements.

 Any Associate Member in good standing, upon qualifying under Section 1 (a) of this article, shall be transferred to the class of Fellow Member.